Last Updated on March 26, 2025 by Shantanu Biswas

 Here, she shares her thoughts on postpartum depression and how to get over it.

-Investigative Blogging
+6. Investigative Blogging

 Investigative blogging involves writing about sharing first-hand information about a topic that is otherwise not available elsewhere.

-The screenshot below taken from Independent Australia is of an investigative piece written by blogger Peter Wicks and managing editor David Donovan.
+We can take an example of Independent Australia is of an investigative piece written by blogger Peter Wicks and managing editor David Donovan.

 Here, they have undertaken a comprehensive investigation into the Labour laws of the state and how it fails to address the gender gap in the government positions.